Preparing for Making Tax Digital for Income Tax: A Guide for Sole Traders and Landlords

 A lot of friction comes from messy starting points.
 Missing receipts, unclear categories, and mixed personal and business spending create confusion.

 Before April, tidy the basics.
-Separate accounts if needed, decide how you will store receipts, and agree categories that make sense for your business.
+Separate accounts if needed, decide how you will store receipts, and agree on categories that make sense for your business.
 This makes reporting smoother and gives you cleaner numbers to make decisions.

 The hidden benefit of better records is better decisions.